Las (Greece)

-Las (Λᾶς and ἡ Λᾶς), or Laas (Λάας), or La (Λᾶ), was one of the most ancient towns of Lakedaimonia (eventually called the Mani Peninsula), located on the western coast of the Laconian Gulf.
-It is the only town on the coast mentioned in the Periplus of Pseudo-Scylax between Taenarus and Gythium.
-The Periplus speaks of its port; but, according to Pausanias, the town itself was distant 10 stadia from the sea, and 40 stadia from Gythium.
-In the time of Pausanias (2nd century) the town lay in a hollow between the three mountains, Asia, Ilium, and Cnacadium; but the old town stood on the summit of Mt.
+Las (Λᾶς and ἡ Λᾶς), or Laas (Λάας), or La (Λᾶ), was an Ancient Greek town in Laconia on the Peloponnese, on the east coast of the Mani Peninsula on the Laconian Gulf.
+The c.
+330 BCE Periplus of Pseudo-Scylax names Las as the only coastal town between Tainaron (Cape Matapan) and Gytheio.

+The Periplus describes a port at Las, but according to the 2nd-century CE geographer Pausanias, the town itself was 10 stadia from the sea, and 40 stadia from Gytheio.
+In the time of Pausanias the town lay in a hollow between three mountains called "Asia", "Ilium", and "Cnacadium"; the old town stood on the summit of Mt.
 Asia.
-The name of Las signified the rock on which it originally stood.
-It is mentioned by Homer in the Catalogue of Ships in the Iliad, and is said to have been destroyed by the Dioscuri, who hence derived the surname of Lapersae.
-There was also a mountain in Laconia called Lapersa.
+The name "Las" signified a rock at the original location.
+Las is named in the Catalogue of Ships in the Iliad.

+According to local tradition the founder of the town was Las.

+In Greek mythology, Las was destroyed by the twins Castor and Pollux, who then called themselves "Lapersae".
+The name "Lapersa" was in turn given to a mountain in Laconia.

 History

-In ancient times Las was a Spartan possession and in 218 BC the citizens of the city fought and routed a part of Philip V of Macedon's army.
-Las became part of the Union of Free Laconians in 195 BC when it separated from Sparta.
-The Spartans however recaptured the city in 189 BC.
+In ancient times Las was a Spartan possession.
+Las broke with Sparta in 195 BC and became part of the Union of Free Laconians; the Spartans recaptured the city in 189 BC.
 The Spartan citadel was then taken over by the Achaean League and Las gained its independence again.
-When the Romans took over most of Greece in 146 BC, Las and the other Free Spartan cities (League of the Free Lacedaimonians) continued to be recognized as free cities.
-In Roman times, Las had a bath and a gymnasium.
+When the Romans took over most of Greece in 146 BC, Las and the other Free Laconian cities continued to be recognized as free cities.
+In Roman times, Las had a thermae (baths) and a gymnasium.

-In the later period it was a place of no importance.
+Las's importance diminished under Roman rule.
 Livy speaks of it as "vicus maritimus", and Pausanias mentions the ruins of the city on Mt.
 Asia.
 Before the walls he saw a statue of Heracles, and a trophy erected over the Macedonians who were a part of Philip V of Macedon's army when he invaded Laconia; and among the ruins he noticed a statue of Athena Asia.
 The modern town was near a fountain called Galaco (Γαλακώ), from the milky colour of its water, and near it was a gymnasium, in which stood an ancient statue of Hermes.
-Besides the ruins of the old town on Mt.
-Asia, there were also buildings on the two other mountains mentioned above: on Mt.
+On Mt.
 Ilium stood a temple of Dionysus, and on the summit a temple of Asclepius; and on Mt.
 Cnacadium a temple of Apollo Carneius.
-Las is spoken of by Polybius and Strabo under the name of Asine; and hence it has been supposed that some of the fugitives from Asine in Argolis may have settled at Las, and given their name to the town.
+Las is spoken of by Polybius and Strabo under the name of "Asine"; it is possible that colonists from Asine in Argolis settled at Las and gave their name to the town.